olneyhymn/quotes/site/content/q/2012-02-27-09-43-arthur-schopenhauer.md

 - Arthur Schopenhauer
 date: '2012-02-27'
 description: ''
-draft: true
+draft: false
-slug: 2012-02-27-arthur-schopenhauer
+slug: on-buying-books
-title: ''
+title: On Buying Books
 ---
-but as a rule the purchase of books is mistaken for the appropriation of their contents.
+Buying books would be a good thing if one could also buy the time to read them in: but as a rule the purchase of books is mistaken for the appropriation of their contents.